Ducklake

 In the example below, we pass a list of messages with positive, neutral or negative sentiment.

-This list might come from a Python script which queries new reviews from the Google My Business API, and sends them to an LLM to determine their sentiment.
+This list might come from a Python script which queries new reviews from the Google My Business API,

 The messages are then inserted into a Ducklake table, which effectively creates a new parquet file.